oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 * Subtype name: sd-jwt-kb
 * Required parameters: n/a
 * Optional parameters: n/a
-* Encoding considerations: binary; application/sd-jwt-kb values are a series of base64url-encoded values (some of which may be the empty string) separated by period ('.') or tilde ('~') characters.
+* Encoding considerations: binary; application/sd-jwt-kb values are a series of base64url-encoded values separated by period ('.') or tilde ('~') characters.
 * Security considerations: See the Security Considerations section of [[ this specification ]], [@!RFC7519], and [@RFC8725].
 * Interoperability considerations: n/a
 * Published specification: [[ this specification ]]